Subaru Crosstrek

-Initially, the vehicle was marketed as the XV globally, and as the XV Crosstrek in the US and Canada.
-Since 2015, Subaru dropped the XV moniker in US and Canada.
-In 2022, Subaru introduced the third-generation model for a 2023 release under one nameplate globally, the Crosstrek.
+Initially, the vehicle was marketed as the XV globally, and as the XV Crosstrek in the United States and Canada.
+In 2015, Subaru dropped the XV moniker in the United States and Canada, marketing it simply as the Crosstrek for the 2016 model year and onward.
+In 2022, Subaru introduced the third-generation model, using the Crosstrek nameplate globally for the first time.

+All generations of the Crosstrek are raised versions of the Subaru Impreza hatchback.

 First generation (GP; 2012)

 Concept

 Subaru showcased the Subaru XV concept vehicle in 2011.
-Based on a raised suspension version of the Subaru Impreza 5-door hatchback, the XV concept offered aluminum alloy wheels with silver spokes, black wheels and clear blue center caps; yellow-green body colour, silvery white leather interior upholstery at seats, mesh in selected interior areas with yellow/green piping, multifunction display with navigation, car audio, and vehicle information in the center panel; EyeSight driving assist with stereo cameras and LCD monitor between the two combination meters, 2.0-liter four cylinder horizontally-opposed DOHC engine, Lineartronic CVT, and 245/45 ZR19 tires.
+Based on a raised suspension version of the Subaru Impreza 5-door hatchback, the XV concept offered aluminum alloy wheels with silver spokes, black wheels and clear blue center caps; yellow-green body color, silvery white leather interior upholstery at seats, mesh in selected interior areas with yellow/green piping, multifunction display with navigation, car audio, and vehicle information in the center panel; EyeSight driving assist with stereo cameras and LCD monitor between the two combination meters, 2.0-liter four-cylinder horizontally opposed DOHC engine, Lineartronic CVT, and 245/45 ZR19 tires.
 The concept vehicle was unveiled at Auto Shanghai 2011.